What is a Pacemaker of the Heart?

 How Does a Pacemaker Work?

 Pacemakers mimic your heart's electrical signals.
-Normally, your heart sends signals which determine which side will pump.
+Normally, the heart’s electrical conduction system coordinates the timing of contractions between the atria and ventricles to ensure effective pumping of blood.
 However, conditions such as arrhythmia can cause it to malfunction.
 It is where this device comes in.

 It sends low-energy electrical signals that control your heart’s rhythm and rate.
-Moreover, it can send this data to your doctor as well.
+Moreover, some modern pacemakers are capable of transmitting data to healthcare providers through remote monitoring systems.
 Your cardiologist will interpret these results and suggest changes, if any.

 What are the components of a pacemaker?